CameronBodine/PINGMapper/docs/BinaryStructure&Processing.md

 | End Head          | +151   | 1      | 8     | `21`          | 33            | End of sonar record header |

-Example of first and last 4 sonar records from randomly selected sonar files:
+Example of first and last 4 sonar records from randomly selected sonar files.
+Values displayed are in hexadecimal.

 **1199**
 ![Img of 1199 Son Header](/docs/attach/1199SonHead.PNG?raw=true "Hexinator Screen Shot")

 **Helix**
 ![Img of Helix Son Header](/docs/attach/HelixSonHead.PNG?raw=true "Hexinator Screen Shot")

+## DAT and SON Reading & Processing

+Two scripts, modeled after PyHum, have been developed to read in and decode DAT and SON files, export sonar record metadata, and export un-rectified imagery of the sonar echogram.
+The first script `pj_readFiles.py` handles the creation and manipulation of a `class sonObj` instance.
+The `class sonObj` is contained in `c_sonObj.py` which holds the attributes and functions for reading, decoding, and fetching data from DAT and SON files.
+These two scripts work in tandem to retrieve data from DAT and SON files.
+The `class sonObj` in `c_sonObj.py` will first be described, then `pj_readFiles.py` will be described to show how it interacts with the class.

+### `pj_readFiles.py`